lvanderlyn/elk/README.md

 	* generate_annotation_samples.py -> generates a random sample of tweets
 	                                    to be hand-annotated
  Directories:
-	* /emotions_model      -> contains code for classifying and labeling
-	                          emotions of tweet data in elastic search
+	* /emotions_model      -> contains code for training a model for classifying emotions of tweet data.
+And contains a saved trained model
 	* /partisanship        -> contains code related to classifying and labeling the authors side in the Brexit debate
 	* /config              -> contains configuration file for logstash